Kong/developer.konghq.com/app/_gateway_entities/consumer.md

 entities:
   - consumer # we could use this to pull the schema too

-description: A consumer typically refers to an entity that consumes or uses the APIs managed by Kong Gateway.
+description: A consumer typically refers to an entity that consumes or uses the APIs managed by {{site.base_gateway}}.

 related_resources:
   - text: Authentication reference